 b. include the address of your photography studio

 (Facebook organically shows the proposition of events to people who are nearby.
-So, when you add it, it might show your Mini-Session event as well!)
+So, when you add it, it might also show your Mini-Session event!)

 c. invite all your friends